lucasrodes/whatstk-gui/index.md

     This is the normal behaviour.
 Wait until it loads.

+* **Auto Run or Manual Run?**

+    Auto Run tries to automatically detect the header used in your chat file, which can be different between devices and countries.

+    If it does not work, try the Manual Run by selecting the header format from the dropdown menu.

-* **Which is the header of my chat?**
+* **What is the so called _header format_?**
+    The chat file syntax can differ between devices, OS and language settings, which makes it hard some times to correctly parse the data and make WhatsTK work correctly.

+    The _header_ is a part in the chat file, which repeats for each message, containing a timestamp and a name of the user that sent the message.

+    See it for yourself.
 Open the exported chat file.
 You will find that the messages have a similar format:

     ```
     15.04.2016, 15:04 - You created group “Sample Group”